go-aah/docs/faq.md

 For example: I have responded to aah user for `dep` tool, refer to [GitHub comment](https://github.com/go-aah/aah/issues/109#issuecomment-327225582).

-### How to update aah framework to the latest version?
+### How to update aah to the latest version?

-To update aah framework latest version run below command on your terminal/command prompt.
-This procedure updates the aah framework only on GOPATH.
+To update aah latest version run below command on your terminal/command prompt.
+This procedure updates the aah only on GOPATH.

 If you're using package management tool, then refer to respective tool documentation for update.
 For example: `glide update`, etc.